 ---|---|---|

-Lifetime ISA | – You will earn 25% of any investment from the Government (up to £1000) per year – You can use the ISA to help purchase your first home or use it for retirement after you turn 60 years old – Your money is covered by the Financial Services Compensation Scheme (FSCS) | – You can only invest up to £4000 per tax year – You can only open an account between the ages of 18 to the day before your 40th – You can only use the ISA to purchase your first home or withdraw funds after you turn 60 years old – If you withdraw money for any other reason (with the exception of death or terminal disease), you will lose the 25% interest and may also incur a withdrawal penalty fee |
+LISA | – You will earn 25% of any investment from the Government (up to £1000) per year – You can use the ISA to help purchase your first home or use it for retirement after you turn 60 years old – Your money is covered by the Financial Services Compensation Scheme (FSCS) | – You can only invest up to £4000 per tax year – You can only open an account between the ages of 18 to the day before your 40th – You can only use the ISA to purchase your first home or withdraw funds after you turn 60 years old – If you withdraw money for any other reason (with the exception of death or terminal disease), you will lose the 25% interest and may also incur a withdrawal penalty fee |

-Stocks & Shares ISA | – You can invest up to the maximum ISA allowance, currently at £20,000 for 2022/23 – Any returns on your investment are tax-free – You may choose where and how to invest your money – Your money is covered by the Financial Services Compensation Scheme (FSCS) if the platform goes bust | – Interest rates can fluctuate depending on the movement in the market – Your investment is at risk.
+Stocks & Shares ISA | – You can invest up to the maximum ISA allowance – Any returns on your investment are tax-free – You may choose where and how to invest your money – Your money may be covered by the FSCS if the platform goes bust | – Interest rates can fluctuate depending on the movement in the market – Your investment is at risk.
 You can lose all the money you have invested – The market is unreliable – There are numerous sources with market tips which could help you make or lose money |

-Innovative Finance ISA | -You can invest up to the maximum ISA allowance, currently at £20,000 for 2022/23 – Any returns on your investment are tax-free – Typically has a higher interest rate than Stocks & Shares ISA and the Cash ISA – IFISA utilises the peer-to-peer lending network and removes the middleman giving you a higher return investment | – Your investment is not covered by the Financial Services Compensation Scheme (FSCS) – Your money is at risk.
-You may not get back what you invested |
+IFISA | -You can invest up to the maximum ISA allowance – Any returns on your investment are tax-free – Typically has a higher interest rate than Stocks & Shares ISA and the Cash ISA – IFISA utilises the peer-to-peer lending network and removes the middleman giving you a higher return investment | – Not covered by the FSCS – Your investment is at risk.
+You can lose all the money you have invested |

 Are ISAs worth the investment?